 A special aspect of a Simmons education is our internship program.
 With Boston providing a rich set of choices, the internship program provides students with a unique opportunity to apply their classroom knowledge to actual situations while developing career interests and professional contacts.
-The Department also administers the competitive Barbara Lee Family Foundation Intern Fellowship Program, open to the entire college.
+The Department also administers the competitive Barbara Lee Family Foundation Intern Fellowship Program, open to the entire university.
 Barbara Lee Family Foundation Fellows receive a stipend and intern with area legislators.

 Please see the Department Internship Guide for more information.

 Choosing an Internship

 The purpose of an internship in political science and international relations is to provide the student with the opportunity to work in a setting where she will be called upon to apply her knowledge to the policy issues and practices confronting the internship sponsor.
 Though we recognize that most internships may include some clerical work, the department insists that the main thrust of the internship experience be directed toward the definition, creation and/or application of policies and practices of the internship organization.

 All students intending to register for an internship must contact the internship faculty advisor in the Department of Political Science and International Relations before the end of the semester preceding the internship semester.
 Most students do internships during the spring semester of their senior year; first contact with the internship advisor normally occurs during the first week in November.